 Almost a third of the UK workforce feel like they have poor work life balance.
 In fact, 73% say that they want to keep their work and home life separate.
 Despite this, we’re creating a workplace culture -“on-call” at all times.

 For your people to be content and comfortable at work, they need a culture that promotes a positive work-life balance.
 This can include flexible working and extended lunch breaks, as well as ensuring that workloads aren’t over-stretched.
-It’s also necessary to consider the needs of remote workers, who can often feel cut off from the central workplace culture.
+It’s also necessary to consider the needs of all those that are working remotely, who can often feel cut off from the central workplace culture.

 People need to feel fulfilled and, appreciated, businesses need to make a conscious effort to recognise the success of their teams, no matter how small the impact on the bottom line.
 Not only does it reinforce a sense of purpose, but it engenders trust and loyalty, which, in turn, reduces the attrition rate.